ETSI EN 300 113 Land Mobile Device Testing

 When measurements are made in discontinuous mode, the reported values can be average values.
 This is done using a set of measurements.
 Each of these measurements is made during or part of a burst.

-The EMC regulatory compliance testing conditions are generally performed under normal test conditions.
+The ETSI EN regulatory compliance testing conditions are generally performed under normal test conditions.
 The normal temperature conditions are to be within 15 to 35 degrees Celsius.
 The humidity conditions are set to be between the ranges of 20% and 75%.

 Keystone Compliance Offers Expert RF Compliance Testing